wds4/pretty-good/README.md

 ## [Channels](appDescriptions/channels)

-An attempto to demonstrate the utility of DCoSL by using it to crowdsource content curation.
+An attempt to demonstrate the utility of DCoSL by using it to crowdsource content curation.
 Not yet complete.

-## Known issues

-Importing private key for a profile should be done with caution.
-There is a risk of introducing errors into your profile, including loss of following list and/or relays list.
-Best to back these up first!
-See this [issue](https://github.com/wds4/pretty-good/issues/4) for details.

 # Download and install Pretty Good